LuisPHenriques/AboutMe/README.md

   <b>Luís Henriques</b>
 </h1>

 I'm Luís Henriques, a master's student of data science, as well as a research fellow (research grantee), currently living in Porto, Portugal.
-I'm preparing for my second year of my degree and adquiring new knowledge, while robusting the current one,in data science topics and tools.
+I'm preparing for my second year of my degree and adquiring new knowledge, while robusting the current one, in data science topics and tools like time-series forecasting, sequence modeling, and NLP.

 <br>